jcampbellcodes/jcampbellcodes_og.github.io/_posts/2020-7-1-developingembeddedlinuxaudioapplications.md

 and explain how I2S audio output on the Beaglebone works -- originally that was going to be part of this post, but it turns out that stuff is quite the deep dive!

+UPDATE 12-5-2020: For longer term projects, using an embedded build system like Yocto or Buildroot is way easier to maintain than ad-hoc cross compilation using something like Debian multiarch.
+See the [next post](/2020/09/12/developingembeddedlinuxaudioapplications15.html) on board bringup for more info on that approach -- though this article still has some important background information about cross compilation in general.

 ### Materials
 <br>
 - Beaglebone Black